shainamishra/finalmessage/README.md

 ### Instructions
 - Use A & D to move forward and back
-- Use W to climb up ladders
+- Use W & S to climb up ladders
-- Use spcae to switch between characters
+- Use space to switch between characters
 - Click on an object to interact with it